01viniciusmelo/learning-journal/README.md

 # Pyramid Learning Journal Project

-This repo contains the source code for my personal learning journal—created in Python using Pyramid's "alchemy" starter scaffold, and deployed on Heroku with a `postgresql` database.
+This repo contains the source code for my personal learning journal—created in Python using Pyramid's "alchemy" starter scaffold, and deployed on Heroku.

-To get started with your own version of my learning journal:
+To get started with your own version of this learning journal:
 ```bash
 # 1. Clone this repo
 # 2. Initialize/activate your virtual environment